 Duration: 30 months between December 2015 and December 2017

-EATG participation: Initiative independently developed and implemented by EATG
+EATG participation: Independently developed and run by EATG

 Main funding source: Gilead Sciences Europe Ltd and ViiV Healthcare